-The following are excerpts from the 2012 QAPP.
-Several sections of the watershed were included on the state's 2010 303(d) list.
-The Sun River has an "impaired" designation, unable to support designated uses from Gibson Dam to Muddy Creek and also from Muddy Creek to the mouth at its confluence with the Missouri River.
+Several sections of the watershed were included on the State's 2010 303(d) list.
+The Sun River has an "impaired" designation, unable to support designated uses from Gibson Dam to Muddy Creek and from Muddy Creek to its confluence with the Missouri River.
 Causes of impairment from Gibson Dam to Muddy Creek include alteration in stream-side or littoral vegetative covers, other flow regime alterations, sedimentation/siltation, and water temperature.
-From Muddy Creek to the Missouri, causes include total nitrogen, total phosphorus, other flow regime alterations, sedimentations, sedimentation/siltation, and total suspended solids.
-Other sections with impairment designations include Muddy Creek (headwaters to mouth), Ford Creek (from mouth to 2 miles upstream), Gibson Reservoir, Willow Creek Reservoir and Freezeout Lake.
-More detailed information regarding 303(d) listings within the watershed can be found on Montana Department of Environmental Quality's (DEQ's) Clean Water Act Information Center website (http://cwaic.mt.gov/).
+From Muddy Creek to the Missouri, causes include total nitrogen and total phosphorus inputs, other flow regime alterations, sedimentation/siltation, and total suspended solids.
+Tributaries to the Sun River and other watershed waterbodies are also designated for impairments, including: Muddy Creek (headwaters to mouth), Ford Creek (mouth to 2 miles upstream), Gibson Reservoir, Willow Creek Reservoir, and Freezeout Lake.